 Prerequisites: Acceptance into the Nursing program.
-College
+College level reading, writing, and math skills are required.
 Co-requisites: NUR 1025C, NUR 1511

-Fundamental Concepts of Nursing Practice
+Fundamental Concepts of Nursing Practice 3 Credits

 This course provides for the acquisition and application of fundamental concepts important to the practice of nursing including those related to patient-centered care, the healthcare environment, and professional nursing practice.
 Includes care of the stable, acute, and chronically ill adults and elderly patients with a focus on the promotion of wellness, maintenance of health, and prevention of illness.
 Application of knowledge and skills occurs in nursing laboratories and clinical setting.
 Prerequisite: Acceptance into the Nursing program.
 Co-requisites: NUR 1020L, NUR 1023C, NUR 1024